-Like puberty or pregnancy, menopause is a natural stage of life for women.
-But it’s still shrouded in mystery; very few women know exactly what to expect.
+Like puberty or pregnancy, menopause is a natural stage of life for a lot of people.
+But it’s still shrouded in mystery; very few people know exactly what to expect.

-When do women go through menopause?
+When do you go through menopause?

 Menopause means your ovaries stop producing eggs and hormones, oestrogen levels fall, and you stop having periods so you can no longer get pregnant naturally.1

 What’s the average age for menopause?

-But one in 100 women go through it before the age of 40, known as premature menopause or premature ovarian insufficiency.4 A late menopause is after 55.5
+But one in 100 people go through it before the age of 40, known as premature menopause or premature ovarian insufficiency.1

 How do I know if I’m going through menopause?

-Early signs are unpredictable periods – a 2012 study found changes in women's menstrual cycles started on average 6 to 8 years before menopause.6 Flow varies, too – it can be much heavier or lighter than usual.
+Early signs are unpredictable periods – a 2012 study found changes in women's menstrual cycles started on average 6 to 8 years before menopause.4 Flow varies, too – it can be much heavier or lighter than usual.

-Your GP can carry out a blood test to confirm changing hormone levels, which may be useful if you’re under 45 but is not recommended if you’re over 45.7
+Your GP can carry out a blood test to confirm changing hormone levels, which may be useful if you’re under 45 but is not recommended if you’re over 45.1